-UMKC students produce exciting works of interdisciplinary scholarship and creativity within the scope of their general education curriculum.
-We are excited to announce Interdisciplinary Discourse: A Symposium of Scholarly and Creative Works at UMKC for our gen-ed students in Anchor, Discourse, and Focus classes.
-This symposium offers students a forum to showcase their works.
+Are you currently taking a UMKC General Education Core class?
+As you finish up the semester, take a moment to reflect on the work you have completed for this course.
+We know UMKC students produce exciting works of interdisciplinary scholarship and creativity within the scope of their general education curriculum.
+You are invited to showcase your work during the Spring Interdisciplinary Discourse Symposium for our gen-ed students in Anchor, Discourse, and Focus classes.

 - The symposium will be held in the Miller Nichols Library on March 11, 2015.